71ck5/Python-Tesla-Plugin-Reminder/README.md

 - [X] Add email and pass question in line
 - [X] If certain adress then know the smtp and port
 - [ ] Larger smtp Autoresolve database

+This has been discontinued - there is now a new project using node.js that has more functionality at : or get the code at :